7. Hike Tubbs Hill

-6. Grab Coffee With a Friend at White Pine at 814
+6. Grab Coffee With a Friend at Vault Coffee Downtown

-This cute and tiny little coffee shop is nestled away in the midtown strip, next to Bluebird.
-Grab a friend and grab a coffee - You can expect nothing but small-town charm from this place, and I can't personally help but strongly recommend giving them a visit.
-White Pine at 814 is known for its unique seasonal coffee flavors, made with homemade syrups, as well as their fine selection of bakery items baked in-house.
-Learn more about White Pine at 814 and get directions here.
+This cute little coffee shop is located right in the heart of downtown Coeur d’Alene, on the corner of 4th street and Sherman.
+Grab a friend and grab a coffee – You can expect nothing but fun charm from this place, and I can’t personally help but strongly recommend giving them a visit.
+Vault Coffee is known for its unique seasonal coffee flavors, made with homemade syrups, as well as its fine selection of specially crafted bakery, lunch, and breakfast options.
+One of our favorites to grow in the fall time is the famous Charlie Brown!
+Learn more about Vault Coffee and get directions here.

 5. Grab Fresh Bakery Sweets & Bread at Pilgrim’s Market in Cd’A